 “Dr. Buchanan answered all my questions, talked at length about what was best for me & why.
 The procedure turned out perfect.
 Love it!!
 It looks natural.”

 A brow lift/forehead lift with Dr. Buchanan focuses solely on the upper third of the face, the area from above the eyelids and the sides of the eyes to the hairline at the top of the forehead.
 The main thing to consider is the degree of sagging in your brows.
 Is the skin sagging to a degree that you appear tired or angry?
 Is the skin sagging to a degree that it is creating some hooding of your eyelids?
 Do you have horizontal lines across your forehead?
 How about the 11s between your brows?
 Finally, do you have crow’s feet at the outside of each eye?
 These are the areas a brow lift/forehead lift with Dr. Buchanan can change.

 No matter what is done, there will be some swelling and bruising.
 This is inevitable from any surgery.
 With only a temporal incision, both are minimal.
 Both should resolve in a week or two.
 You can mitigate this by keeping your head elevated above the level of your torso for the first two or three days, even while sleeping.
 We also provide medications that reduce bruising and speed its resolution.

 Because incisions are short, there is less itching than was prevalent with longer incisions.
 But you will have some numbness both at the incision sites and where tissues have been adjusted.
 This will pass as the nerves become adjusted to the re-draped tissue.

-Dr. Buchanan will make your incisions within your hairline for most procedures.
-Your sutures will be removed typically in about one week.
+Dr. Buchanan will make your incisions within your hairline and/or the upper eyelid for most procedures.
+Your sutures will be removed typically in about 3 days to one week.
 While the incisions heal relatively quickly, you may have some itching and numbness that can last for a number of weeks.
 This will eventually go away, but varies by patient.
 You may have some hair loss around your incisions, but this should only be temporary.